mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 **Katagiri**: That is exactly the same as ‘all’.

 **Same person**: Is it necessary?
-From your explanation, it sounded like you were trying to save all beings.
+From your explanation, it sounded like you were trying to save *all* beings.
 And the word ‘sentient’ seems unnecessary.

-**Katagiri**: When you say ‘all’, when you use ‘all’, it is limited not by all living beings.
+**Katagiri**: When you say ‘all’, when you use ‘all’, it is not limited by all living beings.
 It is including animate or inanimate beings.
 Temporarily we say all sentient beings, but in the Chinese term, it is not limited by all living beings.
-‘All beings’.
+“All beings”.

-**Same person**: Is that kind of a translation *[unintelligible]*
+**Same person**: So is that kind of a translation *[unintelligible]*

 **Katagiri**: I don’t know.

 *[Some chuckles.]*

 **Same person**: My understanding of the word sentient refers to living beings.
-And so when I hear that phrase ‘sentient beings’, it wouldn’t occur to me to think of my hair, or my coat, or the floor.
-Can you explain ‘all sentient beings’ when you use those examples?
+And so when I hear that phrase “sentient beings”, it wouldn’t occur to me to think of my hair, or my coat, or the floor.
+Can you explain “all sentient beings” when you use those examples?
 It seems to me that the word ‘sentient’ doesn’t include them; that’s why I’m just asking for a better understanding.

 **Another person**: I think the Buddhist interpretation of living and sentient is different than the American one.
 Like, to us, a rock isn’t a living being, but to Buddhist point of view, a rock is a living being and is sentient being.
 Is that right?